iuming/SRF_FC_RL/Readme.md

 ## License

-This project is part of the ML_Learning repository and follows the same licensing terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.